sswietoniowski/learning-docker-and-kubernates-demo/README.md

-# Learning Docker & Kubernates Demo
+# Learning Docker & Kubernetes Demo

-Small example showing use of Docker & Kubernates.
-This sample was created for my own use during lectures, so nothing fancy here :-).
+This is a small example showing the use of Docker & Kubernetes.
+This sample was created for my use during lectures, so nothing fancy here :-).

 ## Building the API Docker image